 Michael’s courses also received a lot of local publicity and Michael was nominated and then won Martial Arts Illustrated’s Hall of Fame Student Award 2017 which was presented to him by the MP for Ayrshire & Arran, Patricia Gibson.

 Principal Trainer Alan Bell was a finalist in the RNIB’s Vision Pioneer Awards 2017 in the category of “Teacher of the Year” for his work with people with low or no vision.
 And in 2018, our Personal Safety course for the Blind and Visually Impaired reached the final of The Scottish Charity Awards in the category of Pioneering Project.

 People with vision impairement whom we have helped include;

 My name is Yvette.
 I am registered blind and also suffer from Asperger’s Syndrome.
 A rehab worker named Norma Baillie, who works with sight loss clients on a daily basis, put me in contact with Alan and Michael who run a personal safety / self defence class in the Barony St. John Centre in Ardrossan for people who have sight loss.

 When I first went along I thought “Wait a minute, these guys are amazing!” as Michael is registered blind himself.

-FREE “Personal Safety for the Blind & Visually Impaired” courses run every Thursday from our Barony St John Centre in Ardrossan and every Friday from Forth Valley Sensory Centre in Falkirk.
+Our FREE “Personal Safety for the Blind & Visually Impaired” courses run every Tuesday in the Deafblind Scotland Learning & Development Centre in Kirkintilloch, every Thursday in our Barony St John Centre in Ardrossan and every Friday from the Forth Valley Sensory Centre in Falkirk.

 For a “Personal Safety for the Blind & Visually Impaired” course specifically for your group or organisation, there will be a fee.
 If you would like to know more, contact The Scottish Centre for Personal Safety via our contact page.